-Porch lights are placed on sidewalls, the left, and right sides.
-Switches for these lights, depending on the model, will be on the interior right or left sidewall.
+Porch lights are placed on sidewalls.
+Switches for these lights, depending on the model, will be on the interior of the unit.
 Occasionally, the switch will be on the light itself.

-Break wiring
+Brake wiring

-Both 10 and 12 inch electric breaks operate on 12-volt power supplied from the tow vehicle, which is transferred through the blue-positive and white-negative in the 7-way harness.
+Both 10 and 12 inch electric brakes operate on 12-volt power supplied from the tow vehicle, which is transferred through the blue-positive and white-negative in the 7-way harness.
 There are no fuses or breakers installed in the brake wiring.